HarshPatel137/SnapSplitAI/README.md

 # SnapSplit AI
 Bill splitting that actually feels premium. ✨
+Snap a receipt.
+Let AI do the heavy lifting.
+No more "who had the fries?" debates.

 - Next 15.5
 - PostCSS config is CommonJS (`postcss.config.cjs`) to avoid ESM errors